shawnmcmahon/portfolio/planning.md

 # Iteration 1
 - It should include my contact information.
   - Name.
 Email.
 LinkedIn.
 Github.
+Twitter.

 - It should include my tech stack I work with.
   - Proficency rating with tech stack group or each tech?